-- Request criminal background checks for proposed Sponsors (see next section), and use only Sponsors whose reports are satisfactory to the Youth Activity Coordinator.
+- Request criminal background checks for proposed Sponsors (see next section), anyone with unsupervised contact with minors, and use only Sponsors whose reports are satisfactory to the Youth Activity Coordinator.

 - Immediately report to the Youth Activity Coordinator any incident involving injury to a Minor, disruption of University activity by a Minor, or dismissal of a Minor from a Youth Program, tour or other activity.